aucoeur/stinedeck/README.md

 # s t i n e d e c k

-Yet another basic flashcard app created with Flask, Python, MongoDB and touch of Javascript/jQuery
+Basic flashcard app created with Flask, Python, MongoDB and touch of Javascript/jQuery

 ## How To Use